Financing Study Abroad

 International Student Identity Card/American Youth Hostel Card

 Many students obtain these cards before going abroad because they provide substantial savings on entrance fees to museums and cultural events as well as reduced rates in youth hostels.
-The International Student Identity Card (ISIC) costs $22; the Youth Hostel Card is $25.
-An application for the ISIC is included in this guide.
+The International Student Identity Card can applied for here: https://www.isic.org

 Some banks and financial institutions (Thomas Cook, for example) charge a fee when you purchase traveler's checks.
 Banks overseas normally charge a fee to cash the checks.
 Fees vary from bank to bank, so it is important to determine the going rates.